Maturity Rating and Reading Levels

 What Are Maturity Ages and Read Grades?

 There is no uniform rating system for written words, including blogs or books.
-As stated within the Terms of Use, this site is not for children. as a hindrance to those who visit, mature content requires login to minimize access by minors.
+Per the Terms of Use, this site is not for children.
+Mature content requires login to minimize access by minors.
 In some instances, login prevents readers from prematurely reading the non-mature conclusion of a multi-part story.

 Flagging content as “mature” has a broad range of applications.
 It may pertain to anatomical subject matter, dialogue, and/or imagery.
 To provide readers with more context, at the top of some articles, there is a minimum maturity age and/or a read grade.